 If you want them spicy, you could also add in fresh red chilis, such as a Thai Bird’s eye chili, or even some red pepper flakes.

-You can make these with a variety of different lettuces, but I’d recommend romaine, butter or iceberg if you’re in a pinch.
+You can make these with a variety of different lettuces, but we recommend romaine, butter or iceberg if you’re in a pinch.
 Romaine and butter lettuce are both strong enough to hold the filling and provide a nice crunchy bite.
 Iceberg is good as well, and it has an awesome fresh crispiness factor, but its bulkiness means you’ll likely want to increase the filling to lettuce ratio.

 TIP: Lettuce Leaf Size